ChenxingWang93/learning-webgl/obsidian/Helpers/Operations in JavaScript.md

 # Vector dot product

 >The **dot product** of two vectors results in a number between -1 (if the they have the same direction) and 1 (if they have opposite directions).
 If they are perpendicular, the result is 0.
+In other words, is the **cosine** of the angle that they form.